astrospkc/astrospkc/README.md

 - I love writing technical as well non-technical blogs
 - I love sketching, portraits.
 - Reach out to me if you are a traveller.
-- Get connected with me on my projects.
+- Get connected with me on my projects and right below there is connect with me , get connected there.

 ### 🛠️ Tech Stack
 - **Frontend:** React.js, Next.js, Tailwind CSS